wallacemariadeandrade/BGPViewerTool/README.md

 ### Help
-Here you get get some help about supported commands.
+To run the app you just call the BGPViewerConsoleTool.dll with dotnet and some other parameters, as shown bellow.
 Take a look! :mag:

 ```
 Usage: dotnet BGPViewerConsoleTool [options] <value> [command]